House numbering: History of address numbering in US

+House numbers did not acquire significance as postal addresses in the United States until the advent of city free delivery in 1863 and its subsequent expansion to smaller cities.
+Prior to that time, postal recipients had been commonly identified simply by the combination of name and post office.
+The same remained the case for customers of rural post offices for much longer.
+With the introduction of rural free delivery in the late 19th and early 20th centuries, however, rural postal addresses were adopted that consisted of a rural route number and box number.
+These rural route addresses remained the common form of rural house numbering in many areas of the United States until the 1980s and 1990s, when emergency managers began to press for more accurate ways of designating locations, especially after the adoption of enhanced 911 technology.

 Many cities and civic groups have made efforts to improve street name and numbering schemes, such as Boston in 1879, Chicago in 1895, and Nashville in 1940 among others.
 The street grid system of New York City, with its numbered streets and avenues, is attributed to the Commissioners' Plan of 1811.
 In Chicago, Edward P. Brennan worked in his spare time over 8 years to create a proposal to increase the efficiencies of the street name and addressing system, which was largely approved in 1909.
-In Hollywood, Florida, Benjamin Israel worked for two and a half years to change three street names in the historic black district of Liberia from those that listed the names of Confederate soldiers in the American Civil War - Lee Street, Forrest Street, and Hood Street - to the names of Liberty Street, Freedom Street, and Hope Street.
-A local business owner had to supply the $20,000 funding to implement the change.
 There are places in West Virginia which did not have named streets or addresses until at least 2013.
 After Verizon was caught inflating prices in 2002, Verizon reached an agreement with the state to supply $15 million to create at least 450,000 new street addresses.